 The SFPHS Committee also has responsibility for the school's premises and equipment.
 Although the school has all the benefits of its central, coastal location, its actual premises can be a restraint - space is our biggest barrier to learning and enhancing curriculum provision.
 Our Early Years classrooms are very small and there is no shared break out space.
-Therefore governors allocated additional funding to the Nursery and Reception Outdoor Areas for the last 2 years.
+Therefore governors allocated additional funding to the Nursery and Reception Outdoor Areas in 2017 -19.
 The impact of this was a highly successful external moderation in Reception by Local Authority Advisors in 2018-19.
+In 2019 funding was allocated to develop the Year 1 outdoor area.
 Year 4 are taught in a mobile classroom, the governors recognise that this is far from ideal and that the mobile classroom requires maintenance.
-They have met with lan Betham from the Local Authority Capital Team and who are very aware that the Governors would like funds allocated for an extension to replace the mobile.
+They have met with Ian Betham from the Local Authority Capital Team and who are very aware that the Governors would like funds allocated for an extension to replace the mobile.
 Architects are visiting school in the summer term.

 The Finance, Staffing, Health and Safety Committee have also ensured that the school fully complies with all Local Authority Guidelines.
 In addition to this, they carry out regular checks on different aspects of Health and Safety, reporting findings to the Full Governing Body.
-The Local Authority undertook a full Health and Safety Audit in february 2019 and the school was awarded GOLD standard - 96%.
+The Local Authority undertook a full Health and Safety Audit in February 2019 and the school was awarded GOLD standard - 96%.